CLOSED CHURCHES WITHIN THE

 United Brethren building, erected in the present Antis Cemetery south of town

-in 1832.
-The structure at the present
+a church builsing erected there.
+The structure at the present site was

-site was erected 1891/92 and used some materials from the Antis Church.
+erected 1891/92 and used some materials from the Antis Church.
 Substantial improvements were made to the

 structure over the years.
 In 1952, the